|Wicked doesn't just win, darling. It wins with style.|

 I wanted to help her do that, so I nodded as though discussing battle plans.
 I was her ally.
 “So how do I deal with the trolls?
 I assume trolls still have it?”

 She nodded angrily.
 “Men too.
 Sometimes trolls will ally with men to further their rotten deeds.”

-I knew that about trolls, but for some reason the fact didn’t seem relevant until just now.
+I knew that about trolls, but for some reason the fact didn’t seem relevant until just then.
 She went to the table with the bubbling beakers and grabbed two, one with black liquid in it, one with white.
 There was one with yellow liquid in it, but she left that one alone.